Nonlawyer Options for Florida, Grandparent, Relative, Step-Parent and Adult Adoptions

 Is a Lawyer Required to Adopt a Relative or a Stepchild in Florida?

-No. While most newborn and DCF adoptions in Florida must be handled by attorneys or adoption agencies, it is not common knowledge that with grandparent, close relative, step-parent, and adult adoptions, you have nonlawyer options that can save you thousands of dollars in legal fees while accomplishing the exact same result.
+No. While most newborn and DCF adoptions in Florida must be handled by attorneys or adoption agencies, it is important to know that with grandparent, close relative, step-parent, and adult adoptions, sometimes referred to as Florida Kinship Adoptions, you have nonlawyer options that can save you thousands of dollars in legal fees while accomplishing the exact same result.

 Am I Eligible to Adopt?